Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 NOTE: Allowing user-defined, row-polymorphic records is under consideration for future implementation.

+##### Ops

+Ops are low level, programmatic constructs that represent individual instructions on the CVM.
+They can be considered analogous to machine code instructions on the CVM.
+Currently the Ops supported are:

+- `cond` - conditional evaluation
+- `constant` - load a constant value
+- `def` - modify environment (map of symbols to values)
+- `do` - sequential composition of operations
+- `invoke` - execution of a Function
+- `lambda` - instantiation of a Function
+- `let` - definition of values in a lexical scope
+- `lookup` - lookup of a value in the environment

+These Ops are similar to the some basic primitives often found in a Lisp machine.
+It should be noted that certain other important primitives e.g. `cons`, `quote`, `=` etc. are currently implemented as functions in the runtime environment.

 ##### Functions

 Functions are first class objects suitable for use in functional programming.
+We choose to implement functions directly in the CVM because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower level constructs (e.g. a stack based model).

 Important features:

-* Support for variable arity application, e.g. `(+ 1 2 3 4)`
+* Support for variable arity function application, e.g. `(+ 1 2 3 4)`
 * Full lexical closures (capturing values in the lexical environment at the point of creation)

+Some functions are provided by default as part of the runtime environment, which are generally available in the standard library `convex.core`.
+These functions provide the foundation for construction of higher level functionality.

-In addition, data structures map be used in place of functions in some defined circumstances, e.g.:
+In addition (adopting an idiom that has proved convenient in the Clojure language), data structures map be used in place of functions in some defined circumstances, e.g.:

 * Maps may be used as functions that implement map lookup: `({:foo 1 :bar 2} :bar) => 2`
 * Sets may be used as functions to test membership: `(#{1 2 3} 4) => false`